openstax/aws-ruby/README.md

 Don't forget to delete your stack (from the console) when you are finished!

+## Gem Release Process

+When making a PR with a new feature or bug fix, add a changelog describing the change in CHANGELOG.md, under the Unreleased section.

+When releasing a new version, update lib/openstax/aws/version.rb, following semantic versioning.
+Then rename the Unreleased section on the changelog to the same version, adding the current date next to it.
+Finally, create a new Unreleased section at the top of the changelog.
+These steps can either be performed in a separate PR or in the same PR, if a new version is due for immediate release.

+After the PR is merged, pull the master branch, run tests to confirm that everything looks OK, then run `rake release` to push aws-ruby to rubygems.

 ## README Todos

 1. Discuss use of multiple secrets objects